-Contrast this interactive and personal process with the portfolio picker's arbitrary one-step 'solution' described above.
+portfolio picker's arbitrary one-step 'solution' described above.

-As noted above, for clients who have suffered a decrease in net worth, risk capacity will have decreased (their ability to absorb losses is not what it was) and risk required will have increased (they are now restarting from a lower base), unless there has been an equivalent easing of goals.
+As noted above, for clients who have suffered a decrease in net worth, risk capacity will have decreased (their ability to absorb losses is not what it was) and risk required would have increased (they are now restarting from a lower base), unless there has been an equivalent easing of goals.